 POL 213.
 Economic Inequality and American Politics.
 (3 h)

 Examines patterns of economic inequality in the United States, weighs competing causal explanations for changing distributions of income and wealth, and investigates the effects of this inequality on American democracy.

-Examines the contemporary role of Latinos as a minority group in the U.S. with exphasis on U.S. immigration policies.
-Latina/o political participation and identity, and interracial coalition formations.
+Examines the contemporary role of Latinas/os/xs as a U.S. minority group with emphasis on Latina/o/x immigration to the U.S. and North Carolina, immigration attitudes, Latina/o/x representation, political identity, political participation, education and interracial coalition formations.
 Service-learning course.
-(CD)

 POL 215.
 Citizen and Community.
 (3 h)

 An examination of the role and responsibilities of citizens in democratic policymaking.
 Includes discussion of democratic theory, emphasis on a policy issue of national importance (i.e. poverty, crime, environment), and involvement of students in projects that examine the dimension of the issue in their community.
 Service Learning.